Brian Bowen, player tied to Rick Pitino's firing, says he was in dark

 "Our love for each other has grown," Bowen added.
 "We're closer than ever."

-Ricco said that a meeting is scheduled in January between the dad and the US Attorney in which he said Bowen Sr., will voluntarily appear.
+Ricco said that a meeting is scheduled in January between the the elder Bowen and a U.S. Attorney in which he said Bowen Sr., will voluntarily appear.

 Bowen was suspended from the Louisville men's basketball program shortly after the news broke of the investigation, and the school declined to seek reinstatement with the NCAA.